© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Bepton Down is a scheduled monument protected by Historic England under reference 1009762.
 View the official record →

-Bowl barrow on Bepton Down is a Bronze Age burial mound located in West Sussex, England.
+Bowl barrow on Bepton Down is a Bronze Age funerary monument located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009762.

 Bowl barrow on Bepton Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009762.